anhhchu/anhcodes/web/content/blog/genie-agent-cicd.md

 **The metric view YAML is human-friendly.** Dimensions, measures, and synonyms are readable and diff well in pull requests.
 A reviewer can see exactly which synonym was added or which measure expression changed.

-**The `.geniespace.json` is structured JSON, not a blob.** When DAB introduced the `genie-space` resource type, it made the agent config a proper file rather than a stringified JSON-inside-JSON.
+**The `.geniespace.json` is structured JSON, not a blob.** When DABs introduced the `genie-space` resource type, it made the agent config a proper file rather than a stringified JSON-inside-JSON.
 Every section (instructions, snippets, benchmarks, column configs) is a first-class JSON object you can edit and review.

 **`databricks.yml` is the single source of environment config.** Catalog and schema are declared once per target. `prebuild.py` reads them and stamps the values into `build/` before each deploy — no hardcoded values in committed files, no manual reset when switching between dev and prod.

-**The separation is clean.** The metric view (semantic layer) and the agent config (behaviour layer) are in separate files with separate edit workflows.
+**The separation is clean.** The metric view (semantic layer) and the agent config (behavior layer) are in separate files with separate edit workflows.
 Changing a synonym does not require touching the agent instructions.
 Adding a benchmark question does not require regenerating SQL.

 ## Get started